tshepang/blog/content/Sherlock Holmes: A Game of Shadows.md

     really, and the story involving her and her brother were not so interesting.

-I enjoyed the movie a lot better than its predecessor, and it\'s even better on a revisit.
+I enjoyed the movie a lot better than its predecessor, and it's even better on a revisit.

   [Jared Harris]: http://en.wikipedia.org/wiki/Jared_Harris